llancruzz/time-quiz/README.md

   ![Result page screenshot](./assets/images/results.png)

-### Feature Testing
- * The process included are as follows:
-    * Home: Includes a button to start the quiz, a circle spinning and two questions to involve the users to do the quiz.
-    * Quiz: Includes eight questions and four options.
-A progress bar will be filled according to the options selected by the user.
-    * Result: Incluedes the results about the personality's users.
-A button to return to the home page.
-    * The clock symbol above the progress bar is for visual design only.

 ## Dark Theme and Light Theme

  * The user has two options to chose betwen dark and light theme.